 Generic Name Cefoperazone Dosage form/strengths 500 mg vial, 1 gm vial, 2gm Route of administration Parenteral IV, IM Pharmacologic category Third-generation cephalosporin antibacterial ATC: J01DD12 Indications Respiratory Tract Infections Peritonitis and Other Intra-Abdominal Infections Bacterial Septicemia Infections of the Skin and Skin Structures Pelvic Inflammatory Disease, Endometritis, and Other Infections of the Female Genital Tract Urinary Tract Infections Some Enterococcal Infections Dosage Regimen Adult Dosing The usual adult daily dose: 2 - 4 grams daily divided every 12 hours.
 In severe infections: up to 6-12 grams daily divided into 2, 3 or 4 times from 1.5 to 4 grams per dose.
 In case of Streptococcus pyogenes, therapy should be continued for at least 10 days.
 Dosage adjustment There are no dosage adjustments for hepatic or renal impairment.
 Dose of cefoperazone should not exceed 4 g daily in patients with liver disease or biliary obstruction or 1 to 2 g daily in those with both hepatic and renal impairment; if higher doses are used plasma concentrations of cefoperazone should be monitored Contra- indications contraindicated in patients with known hypersensitivity to the cephalosporin-class of antibacterial drugs.
 Adverse Drug Reactions Hypersensitivity: skin reactions, drug fever, or a change in Coombs' test has been reported.
 These reactions are more likely to occur in patients with a history of allergies, particularly to penicillin.
 Hematology: reversible neutropenia may occur with prolonged administration.
 Decreased hemoglobins or hematocrits have been reported.
 Transient eosinophilia has occurred.
 Hepatic: mild transient elevations of liver function enzymes have been observed in 5-10% of the patients.
 Gastrointestinal Diarrhea or loose stools has been reported in 1 in 30 patients.
-Most of these experiences have been reported rarely.
+Most of these experiences have been mild or moderate in severity and self-limiting in nature.
+Nausea and vomiting have been reported rarely.
 Symptoms of pseudomembranous colitis can appear during or for several weeks subsequent to antibiotic therapy Renal Function Tests: Transient elevations of the BUN and serum creatinine have been noted.
 Local Reactions well tolerated following intramuscular administration.
-In case of intravenous infusion some patients may develop phlebitis at the infusion site.
+Occasionally, transient pain (1 in